 ACT: Claimant Prepares & Serves Payment Claim

-4. Unless the construction contract provides for a longer period, a progress claim must be made within 12 months after the construction work to which the claim relates was last carried out or the related goods and services to which the claim relates was last supplied.
+Unless the construction contract provides for a longer period, a progress claim must be made within 12 months after the construction work to which the claim relates was last carried out or the related goods and services to which the claim relates were last supplied.
 It is not uncommon for construction contracts to provide for longer periods.
-One example is a contract which provides for a 12 months defects liability period and that the final claim for payment should be made within 28 days after the end of the defects liability period.
+One example is a contract which provides for a 12 month defects liability period and that the final claim for payment should be made within 28 days after the end of the defects liability period.
 In this example, the contract has extended the period for the making of the final payment claim from 12 months to 12 months plus 28 days.
 A contract can't reduce the 12 month period allowed by the Act.

 What is a payment claim?